aleextw/ubs-cc-2024-lab-work-readme/lab_work.md

    - The condition consists of checking whether or not the updated cell count is perfectly divisble by the first number
    - The second number is the lab which this dish will be passed to if the number of cells in the dish (after incrementing) satisfies the above condition
    - The third number is the lab which this dish will be passed to if the condition above is not satisfied
+   - Petri dishes will never be passed back to the same lab after evaluation (e.g., there will never be a condition for lab 1 that is `50 1 1`)

 #### Example Input